 As an interesting side note, the hotel is built on what used to be a KMT munitions warehouse, which is why you’ll also find 44 South Village, a collection of army barracks restored into a creative arts village, nearby.

-Located less than 200 meters from Taipei 101, the mammoth resort somewhat awkwardly faces away from the city’s most famous landmark.
+Located less than 200 meters from Taipei 101 (see my Taipei 101 guide / buy Observatory tickets), the mammoth resort somewhat awkwardly faces away from the city’s most famous landmark.
 But how could the developers have known that 10 years later Taipei was going to erect the world’s tallest (at the time) building a few steps away from the hotel?

 Instead the building looks over the large green space of Taipei City Hall Plaza, while the Taipei World Trade Center is right next door.
 Rooms on the east side of the Grand Hyatt offer the prized Taipei 101 views, although you have to look out at a bit of an angle.